Kole Calhoun Player Props: Guardians vs. Rays

 Kole Calhoun At The Plate

-- Calhoun has had a base hit in four of six games this season, and multiple hits once.
+- In five of seven games this season (71.4%), Calhoun has reached base safely via hit, and that includes multiple hits twice.

-- In six games played this year, he has not hit a home run.
+- In seven games played this year, he has not gone deep.

-- Calhoun has picked up an RBI twice this year, but just one in each of those games.
+- Calhoun has driven in a run in three games this season (42.9%), but has had no multiple-RBI games.

-- He has scored in three games this year (50.0%), but has had no multi-run games.
+- He has scored in three games this season (42.9%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.